samba/eks-terraform/README.md

 Notable defaults:
 * Fully encrypted disks & secrets in cluster
-* Spot instances and autoscaling
+* Spot instances & autoscaling with various sizes allows for right-sizing to the workload

 Notable options for configuration:
 * Autoscaling can be disabled